YINWIZHANG/yinwei_zhang.github.io/_pages/cv.md

 Education
 ======
 * B.S. in GitHub, GitHub University, 2012
+* M.S. in Engineering Management, The University of Arizona, 2018
-* M.S. in Jekyll, GitHub University, 2014
+* * M.S. in Statistics, The University of Arizona, 2022
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Industrial Engineering, The University of Arizona, 2022 (expected)

 Work experience
 ======